paller42/orcc-iot/README.md

 `./azure_create_acr.sh`

 This will create the artifacts in the Azure cloud that the Spring/Java code generator relies on.
 The script also dumps keys and connection strings that you have to insert into your version of azurecreds.properties.
+Make sure that you use URL escaping in case of special characters ('/', etc.) when inserting keys to URIs like ampqs:// or mongodb://.

 ## Generating the code